 Step 6: Store and Organize Shoes

-The fun part is next…storing your shoes!
+The fun part is next…storing and organizing your shoes!
 I love this part because you can see your hard work once everything is put away.

 Make your organization work for you–and your space!
 I used to store all of my shoes in shoe containers piled on top of each other.
 I had pictures of each pair of shoes so I knew exactly what was in each bin and stacked the bins based on color.
 This made it easy for me to find them quickly.
 But now I have built-in shoe cubbies in the mudroom, so that’s where the shoes go!